nestybox/sysbox/docs/user-guide/systemd.md

 In that case you can use lighter-weight process managers such as [Supervisord](http://supervisord.org/).

-You can find examples in the Sysbox repo's [dockerfiles](../../sys-container/dockerfiles).
+You can find examples in the [Dockerfiles](https://github.com/nestybox/dockerfiles) repository.
 The [Nestybox Dockerhub repo](https://hub.docker.com/u/nestybox) has a number of system container images that come with Supervisord inside.

 The Sysbox Quick Start Guide has a [few examples](../quickstart/dind.md#deploy-a-system-container-with-supervisord-and-docker-inside) on how to use them.